menu iconknow your dna logosearch icon

 How Accurate is NIPT?

-NIPT has an accuracy rate of 97-99% when detecting Down syndrome, Patau syndrome, and even Edwards syndrome.
+The NIPT is accurate in detecting Down syndrome, Patau syndrome, and even Edwards syndrome at 97 to 99%.

 With rarer congenital disorders, however, accuracy does drop a little and will require other prenatal tests.